JavariaHassan/fastai-v3/README.md

+My version is up at https://sharks.onrender.com/.
+Test it out with images of sharks 🦈

 # Starter for deploying [fast.ai](https://www.fast.ai) models on [Render](https://render.com)

 This repo can be used as a starting point to deploy [fast.ai](https://github.com/fastai/fastai) models on Render.